-\section{INTRODUCTION}
+\section{Introduction}

-Redundant manipulators have garnered significant attention in academia and industry because of their ability to enhance kinematic performance, agility, and dynamic capabilities with higher Degrees of Freedom (DOFs).
+Redundant manipulators have garnered significant attention in academia and industry because of their ability to enhance kinematic performance, agility, and dynamic capabilities with higher Degrees of Freedom (DoFs).
 They can be deployed in various applications \cite{mu2022hyper}, including advanced manufacturing, precision assembly, surgical robotics, autonomous material handling, and human-robot collaboration.
-Motion planning is essential for optimizing the robot's tasks in real-world settings, ensuring stability and smoothness during operation while considering environmental constraints.
-Higher DOFs introduce challenges in inverse kinematics during motion planning.
+Motion planning is crucial for optimizing the robot’s tasks in real-world settings, ensuring stability and smooth operation while considering environmental constraints.
+Higher DoFs introduce challenges in inverse kinematics during motion planning.
 Additionally, the complexity and variability of obstacles and the diverse starting and ending points of tasks extend beyond a single, fixed environment.

 Motion planning algorithms focus on building a path from the initial to the target position, avoiding environmental obstacles, and satisfying potential constraints while optimizing the path according to certain criteria~\cite{mukadam2018continuous}.
 Planning algorithms fall mainly into search-based, sampling-based, and intelligence-based.
 Search-based algorithms can find the theoretical optimal solution but suffer from node explosion in high-dimensional spaces.
 Sampling-based algorithms use probabilistic completeness to address high-dimensional spaces and have improved sampling strategies to reduce search space and enhance solution efficiency.
 However, they are still limited by high dimensionality and redundancy, requiring significant computation time for complex problems.